#172: Pan American Bank (East LA)

 Added to the National Register of Historic Places on March 27, 2017

 When the Pan American National Bank opened its doors in April of 1966, 12,000 people showed up.
 That’s an awful lot of people wanting to check out a small community bank, even if the opening ceremonies did include a performance by Ballet Folklorico, and TV and radio star Lupita Moran as the emcee.
-But for the largely Mexican-American enclave of East LA in the ‘60s, Pan Pacific was more than just a new business.
+But for the largely Mexican-American enclave of East LA in the ‘60s, Pan American was more than just a new business.
 It represented the first time that a financial institution in the area was set up to cater specifically to Chicanos and Chicano-owned small businesses.

 The demographics of East LA had shifted quickly after WWII, and by the 1960s the area was majority Latino (it still is today).
 The Bracero Program had opened up new economic opportunities for Mexican laborers; Chicano veterans could take advantage of the GI Bill, and helped many of them break into the middle class in the ‘40s and ‘50s.
 Still, Chicanos in LA earned comparatively low wages, and discriminatory banking practices prevented many Chicanos from receiving small business loans.
 Homeownership levels were low too, due to the same racist redlining practices that kept Blacks and Asian Angelenos out of LA’s more desirable neighborhoods.